dreeves/daylight/README.md

 ## To gissue

+can you add a y-axis label?
+"Delta from Summer Solstice's Sunrise (SSS)"

+link formatting

 BUG: if wake time is at zero and you check the DST checkbox, it should wrap to the top of the graph rather than increase the y-axis range to start at -1 instead +0. basically everything should be graphed mod 24.

 Codebuff falls on its face on this: can we deal with this warning, if it matters? cdn.tailwindcss.com should not be used in production.
 To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI: https://tailwindcss.com/docs/installation

 I see this in the browser console:
 You are calling ReactDOMClient.createRoot() on a container that has already been passed to createRoot() before.
 Instead, call root.render() on the existing root instead if you want to update it.